-In their BCRF research, Drs.
+In their BCRF-supported research, Drs.
 Montgomery and Feinman will correlate changes in the composition of the gut microbiome with anti-tumor immune response in newly diagnosed TNBC patients before, during, and after standard neoadjuvant chemotherapy.

 Dr. Leslie L. Montgomery is a board-certified surgical oncologist specializing in breast cancer.
 She is Chief of the Division of Breast Surgery at Hackensack University Medical Center and the Co-Director of the Breast Service at John Theurer Cancer Center.
 She was formally an attending breast surgeon at Memorial Sloan Kettering Cancer Center for more than 11 years, where she served as Director of the Special Surveillance Breast Program and the Director of the Breast Surgical Oncology Fellowship Program.
 From 2009 through 2015, Dr. Montgomery was the Chief of the Division of Breast Surgery at Montefiore Medical Center and the Director of Breast Services at the Montefiore Einstein Center for Cancer Care.